 How can I carry money while traveling?

 Now that you’ve established you should have a combination of payment methods on hand while traveling (especially internationally), you need to know about the logistics.
-Although it sucks to think about — particularly when you’re traveling over the holidays — carrying money can make you a target for seasoned, slick thieves and everyday pickpockets.
+Although it sucks to think about — particularly when you’re traveling — carrying money can make you a target for seasoned, slick thieves and everyday pickpockets.
 With that in mind, here are a few must-know travel money tips.